NHDaly/nhdaly.github.io/index.md

 ---

 Hi!
-I'm Nathan Daly, a software engineer, and sometimes an actor, living in Chicago.
+I'm Nathan Daly, a software engineer, and sometimes an actor, living in Providence, RI.
 I worked at Google for 3 years, mostly on the google.com search engine.
-I'm currently co-founding a startup that provides recruiting and training for solar panel installers.
+After that, I co-founded a startup that provides recruiting and training for solar panel installers.

 A fun fact about me is: I'm [terrified](https://xkcd.com/1732/)